omarrabdelkader/ambosia/README.md

 **1) CONFIG:**

 There is a "db.js" file in this folder that is used to connect to the newly formed mongoDB database.
 The underlined yellow text contains the connection message.
-A dotenv file is used to hold the URI.
+A dotenv file is used to hold the URI and PORT.
 Over and above that, if any error occurs it will be called in the terminal.

 **2) Model (SCHEMA):**